ampproject/amphtml/contributing/getting-started-quick.md

 * Start the server: `gulp`
 * Access your server at [http://localhost:8000](http://localhost:8000)
 * Access your sample pages at [http://localhost:8000/examples](http://localhost:8000/examples)
-* Change the suffix for the examples from .html to .max.html to use your local JavaScript

 # Test AMP
 * Run the tests: `gulp test`